Education

 DSA Conversion

-IDS Group is providing engineering design services for the rehabilitation of an 87,000-square-foot private school campus originally designed and constructed under the 2013 California Building Code (CBC) for commercial use.
-The Palmdale School District has acquired the property and is in the process of converting the existing non-conforming structures for public school use in accordance with the Field Act and 2019 CBC.
+IDS Group is providing engineering design services for the rehabilitation of an 87,000-square-foot private school campus originally constructed under the 2013 California Building Code (CBC) for commercial use.
+Now owned by the Palmdale School District, the property is being converted for public school use in accordance with the Field Act and 2019 CBC standards.

-The project is being executed under CEBC Section 319.1 Exception 2, using the third design method as permitted for converting non-conforming buildings.
-IDS is addressing all relevant requirements, including DSA amendments to the 2013 CBC.Non-Structural System Compliance
+The rehabilitation is being executed under CEBC Section 319.1 Exception 2, utilizing the third design method permitted for adapting non-conforming buildings.
+IDS is addressing all relevant requirements, including Division of the State Architect (DSA) amendments, and bringing non-structural systems — such as anchorage and bracing — into compliance with the 2019 CBC and ASCE 7-16 standards.

 SERVICES PROVIDED: